History of Edinburgh

 Middle Ages

-It is uncertain when the royal castle was built on the Castle Rock, but it is believed that it was constructed little before or during the twelfth century, probably during the reign of David I. A settlement began to grow on the east side of the Rock at this time and Edinburgh and Canongate, considered royal burghs, were allowed to conduct foreign trade.
+It's uncertain when the royal castle was built on the Castle Rock, but it's believed that it was constructed little before or during the 12th century, probably during the reign of David I. A settlement began to grow on the east side of the Rock at this time and Edinburgh and Canongate, considered royal burghs, were allowed to conduct foreign trade.

 During the Medieval period, the concept of a friar was founded.
 Friars, unlike monks, worked for a community and could leave the monastery.
 In Edinburgh there were Dominican friars, dressed in black, and the Augustinian friars, dressed in grey.
 Both lived in the southern part of Edinburgh.

 Edinburgh became a filthy city continually hit by plagues, illnesses and fires.
-By the end of the seventeenth century, the city had a population of 50.000 people.
+By the end of the 17th century, the city had a population of 50,000 people.

-In the seventeenth century, Daniel Defoe, English author of the novel Robinson Crusoe remarked about Edinburgh “that in no city in the world [do] so many people live in so little room as Edinburgh”.
+In the 17th century, Daniel Defoe, English author of the novel Robinson Crusoe, remarked about Edinburgh “that in no city in the world [do] so many people live in so little room as Edinburgh”.

-In 1752 the expansion of Edinburgh was proposed but it is not until 1767 that the plans of the New Town were designed by James Craig, a young unknown architect who won the competition to design the new part of the city.
+In 1752 the expansion of Edinburgh was proposed, but it wasn't until 1767 that the plans of the New Town were designed by James Craig, a young unknown architect who won the competition to design the new part of the city.
 The architect presented a plan of large parallel streets, squares and gardens.
-By this period, Edinburgh no longer needed to be circled by its defensive wall since Scotland was united with England in 1707, having been presided over by the same monarch for over a century - however the long years of antagonism and separate history explain the existence of separate institutions such as the Bank of Scotland and the Scottish Parliament in Holyrood (as well as the current Scottish independence movement).
+By this period, Edinburgh no longer needed to be circled by its defensive wall since Scotland was united with England in 1707, having been presided over by the same monarch for over a century—however the long years of antagonism and separate history explain the existence of separate institutions such as the Bank of Scotland and the Scottish Parliament in Holyrood (as well as the current Scottish independence movement).

-During the nineteenth century Glasgow became an important industrial town to the detriment of Edinburgh.
-The most important industries of the city were the production of beer and the printing industry. bankers and lawyers also settled in Glasgow.
+During the 19th century Glasgow became an important industrial town to the detriment of Edinburgh.
+The most important industries of the city were the production of beer and the printing industry.
+Bankers and lawyers also settled in Glasgow.

-The New Town was finished at the beginning of the nineteenth century and attracted Irish immigration, increasing the population to 170.000 in 1850.
+The New Town was finished at the beginning of the 19th century and attracted Irish immigration, increasing the population to 170,000 in 1850.

 Calton Hill, the Scottish National Gallery, the Scott Monument and other buildings of interest were constructed during this period.

-During the twentieth century more museums, department stores and other top attractions for tourists were constructed.
-This sector grew rapidly and by the end of the twentieth century it had become a popular tourist destination.
+During the 20th century more museums, department stores and other top attractions for tourists were constructed.
+This sector grew rapidly and by the end of the 20th century it had become a popular tourist destination.